Punnagai Poove: Soundtrack

-Release
+Release and reception

 The film released on 25 April 2003.

-Reception

-Malathi Rangarajan of The Hindu in her review stated "The story offers nothing new.
+Malathi Rangarajan of The Hindu in her review stated, "The story offers nothing new.
 Tales of unrequited love and mistaken identity have been seen on screen for years now.
-(The excellently enacted Savithri starrer of yore, "Kathirundha Kangal", and K. Balachander's "Thamarai Nenjam", to name a couple) It is the treatment that makes the difference in "Punnagai Poovae"."
+(The excellently enacted Savithri starrer of yore, "Kathirundha Kangal", and K. Balachander's "Thamarai Nenjam", to name a couple) It is the treatment that makes the difference in Punnagai Poovae."
+Malini Mannath of Chennai Online wrote, "A love triangle handled with sensitivity, maturity and finesse, the freshness of the cast, and the conviction with which they perform, making the film engaging to watch, despite a common storyline".
+Visual Dasan of Kalki praised the acting of three lead actors, Sabapathy's direction, Yuvan Shankar Raja's music, natural dialogues and Suresh Devan's cinematography though he found hero fighting many people as small blackmark in spite of that this smiling flower has new fragrance.
+Cinesouth wrote "Though the story is unraveled very interesting, it fails due to lack of a solid screenplay.
+That's the film's greatest minus".